xdrip/xdrip_docs/docs/use/misc.md

 <img src="../images/M-S-LCS15k.png" style="zoom:75%;" />

-This option is not available at al.
+This option is not available at all.

 <img src="../images/M-S-LCS15l.png" style="zoom:75%;" />